-I am VERY happy with your work thus far and please feel free to quote any of my questions on the blog, anonymously.
-I have attached two pics for you to see my status: 1 from last night and 1 from today with my hair styled.
-No swelling!
+I am VERY happy with your work and please feel free to quote any of my questions on the blog (anonymously please).
+I have attached two pictures so you can see my status.
+One picture is from last night and the other picture is from today with my hair styled.
+Look — No swelling!

 Now, for my questions:

-1) I go back to work tomorrow, the 5th day post op.
+- I go back to work tomorrow on the 5th day post op.
 You instructed that I can begin to shampoo and normally style my hair then, correct?
 Does this apply to any leave-in conditioners or should I wait on those?

-2) A few pesky blood-caked scabs aren’t washed off and dry, flaky skin is forming around the middle of the sagittal.
+- A few pesky blood-caked scabs aren’t washed off and dry.
+Flaky skin is forming around the middle of the sagittal portion of the scalp.
 I believe this is all normal and part of the mitosis process.
-Right?
+Is this correct?

-3) Can I start applying over-the-counter ointments like neosporin to my hairline to aid with the elimination of the tiny red dots of incision?
+- Can I start applying over-the-counter ointments like Neosporin to my hairline to aid with the elimination of the tiny red dots from the incision?

 - The back of my head feels quite tight.
 Will the procedure on Saturday help with this or is this just a process of healing?

-5) And finally, I know this is a really really silly question, but it seems fairly obvious that the grafts are growing.
+- I know this is a really silly question but it seems fairly obvious that the grafts are growing.
 I know more than likely this is actually just them getting ready to shed and go into dormancy.
-But, I wonder, if you think, given that I have been on prescription medicine for hair loss since the beginning of December and the hairline and temples were the first areas worked on, if there’s a good chance I get to keep most of them?
-I also hope that I will experience little to no “shock loss” with the ‘native hairs’ so they should not theoretically go into a ‘dormant’ phase, correct?
-The problem is that it would be very hard to conceal the growth I have with my longer hair if it wasn’t for something to work with, as it were.
+Do you think, given that I have been on prescription medicine for hair loss since the beginning of December and the hairline and temples were the first areas worked on, if there is a good chance I get to keep most of them?
+I also hope that I will experience little to no “shock loss” with the ‘native hairs’ so they should not theoretically go into a “dormant” phase, correct?
+The problem is that it would be very hard to conceal the growth I have with my longer hair if it wasn’t for something to work with (as it were).
 The tiny hairs provide an anchor to rest longer hairs on.